jadchaar/sec-edgar-downloader/README.rst

     dl.get("8-K", "AAPL", include_amends=True)

     # Get all 8-K filings for Apple after January 1, 2017 and before March 25, 2017
-    # Note: before_date and after_date strings must be in the form "YYYY-MM-DD"
+    # Note: after_date and before_date strings must be in the form "YYYY-MM-DD"
     dl.get("8-K", "AAPL", after_date="2017-01-01", before_date="2017-03-25")

     # Get the five most recent 8-K filings for Apple
     dl.get("8-K", "AAPL", amount=5)

-    # Get all 10-K filings for Microsoft (ticker: MSFT)
+    # Get all 10-K filings for Microsoft
     dl.get("10-K", "MSFT")

     # Get the latest 10-K filing for Microsoft
     dl.get("10-K", "MSFT", amount=1)

-    # Get the latest 10KSB filing for Ubiquitech Software
-    dl.get("10KSB", "0001411460", amount=1)

-    # Get all 10-Q filings for Visa (ticker: V)
+    # Get all 10-Q filings for Visa
     dl.get("10-Q", "V")

-    # Get all 13F-NT filings for the Vanguard Group (CIK: 0000102909)
+    # Get all 13F-NT filings for the Vanguard Group
     dl.get("13F-NT", "0000102909")

     # Get all 13F-HR filings for the Vanguard Group